 Public Health Policy and Management Degrees

 A degree in Health Policy, Management, or Administration encompasses almost all topics related to public health.
-The American Health care System, health care policies, socio-cultural studies, social justice, and the history of health care and public health are just some of the topics learned that relate directly to the degree.
-Additionally classes in environmental health, epidemiology, biostatistics, leadership and business management are also taken as they relate public health.
+The American healthcare system, health care policies, socio-cultural studies, social justice, and the history of health care and public health are just some of the topics that are studied during a degree program.
+Additionally classes in environmental health, epidemiology, biostatistics, leadership and business management are also taken as they relate positions in the field.

 Bachelors in Public Health Policy and Management

-A bachelor's degree in Health Policy, Management, or Administration will prepare an individual for the health care economy.
-This includes courses covering business (management theories, financial management system, business planning, legal issues related to health care) leadership and management (team work, organizational behavior, communication skills) and health care (epidemiology, health care environments, health policy).
-These courses prepare the student for a wide variety of careers and fields.
-Its recommended that students choose electives wisely to focus their efforts on an area of health care.
-This may be health care management, marketing, policy, etc.
+A bachelor's degree in Health Policy, Management, or Administration will help prepare an individual for the health care economy.
+Degree programs include courses covering business (management theories, financial management system, business planning, legal issues related to health care) leadership and management (teamwork, organizational behavior, communication skills) and healthcare (epidemiology, health care environments, health policy).
+These courses assist students in preparing for a wide variety of careers and fields..
+Its recommended that students choose electives to focus their efforts on a specific area of health care.
+Areas might include health care management, marketing, policy, or many other career fields..

 Masters in Public Health Policy and Management

-A Masters in Health Policy, Management, or Administration will help to narrow down the students focus and improve skills.
-Most individuals gaining a Master of Science or MPH in health policy and management will be seeking careers as middle managers or in higher paying positions.
-A masters degree will develop skills in writing, research, advocacy and analysis.
-These skills are important because careers a this level will influence policies and regulations that improve the health of others on a large scale.
+A masters in health policy, management, or administration will help to concentrate a student’s interest into a specific area of study..
+Many Individuals gaining a Master of Science or MPH in health policy and management have an interest in influencing change in public health at a high level.
+A masters degree will help develop skills in writing, research, advocacy and analysis.
+These skills are important because careers at this level will help influence policies and regulations that improve the health of others on a large scale.

-Courses for the MSPH or MPH will include statistics, academic research, ethics and biostatistics along with courses in the US Health Care System, policy communication, health economics and other policy related classes.
-The bachelor's degree would have taught theory, so the MSPH or MPH will put the theory into practice and understanding through presentations, papers and research.
+Courses for the MSPH or MPH will include statistics, academic research, ethics and biostatistics along with courses on the US healthcare system, policy communication, health economics and other policy related classes.
+The bachelor's degree would have taught theory, so the MSPH or MPH will put the theory into practice and understanding through presentations, papers and applied research.

 Doctorate in Public Health Policy and Management

 There are two degrees at the doctoral level available to public health students.
 The Ph.D. in Health Policy and Management and the Doctor of Public Health (DrPH).
-The Ph.D. degree will be research and academic based.
-The courses will focus on developing research, organizational financing and planning, and other special topics.
-Individuals will be required to develop a thesis with dissertation and/or complete an oral exam.
+The Ph.D. degree involves a heavy emphasis on research and is based in academics..
+The courses often focus on developing research, organizational financing and planning, and other special topics.
+Individuals are typically required to develop a thesis with dissertation and/or complete an oral exam.
 Entrance into a Ph.D. program will often be more rigorous with written or oral exams and interviews.
-Individuals with a Ph.D. in Health Policy and Management will either work in academia, researching public health policy, or work as a high level public health official.
+Individuals with a Ph.D. in Health Policy and Management might pursue careers in academia, researching public health policy, or work as a high level public health official.

-The DrPH is often curated for the long-standing public health professional.
+The DrPH, on the other hand, is often curated for the long-standing public health professional.
 This degree is best suited for the professional who is looking to advance their career after working in their field.
-Course work will utilize previous experience to draw from as mastery is developed in population health promotion, disease prevention, social analysis, and health system management.
+Students will utilize previous experience to take an applied approach to studies of population health promotion, disease prevention, social analysis, and health system management.
 Courses in more advanced leadership and management skills may also be required for a DrPH in Health Policy and Management.

 As this degree is often aimed at working professionals, admissions usually only require interviews, limited examinations, and/or a certain number of years experience.
 A thesis, dissertation, capstone or exam may be required for graduation.